Does a No Fault Accident Go on Your Record? Not Exactly

 How Long Does a DUI Stay on Your Record in California?

-California is often on the edge of changing legislation, leading many to wonder how long does a DUI stay on your record in California?
+California is often on the edge of changing legislation, leading many to wonder How long will a DUI charge be kept on your record in California?
 A DUI in California remains on an individual’s driving record for up to 10 years or until expunged through completing all sentence and probation terms as well as satisfying all court orders.14

 How Long Does a Misdemeanor Stay on Your Record in California?

-So how long does a misdemeanor stay on your record in California?
+So what is the retention period for a misdemeanor on your record in California?
 Misdemeanors can be expunged in California and the good news is that recent legislation provides that misdemeanor convictions are automatically cleared after the sentence is completed and at least 1 year has passed since the judgment.21

 References